 Incorporating more whole foods in your diet extends beyond what’s available at the university cafe.
 Students, in particular, should embrace grocery shopping and the experience of proactive meal planning.
 Having healthy, nutritious, and protein-rich snacks goes a long way when you leave for a long day of class.
 Not only will you keep your brain and body optimized, but you’ll also minimize the stress that comes with hunger and low energy.

 Social gatherings, sporting events, dance parties, and other forms of nightlife make up much of the joy of being a college student.
 Going out on the weekends can be fun, but there’s often a turning point when it can become unhealthy.

 The impact of staying out late in itself can have negative repercussions on sleep, immunity, mental clarity, and overall energy.
 Combining other party-going behaviors can be even more physically and emotionally consuming.
 While you don’t have to forgo attending parties and social gatherings, balancing and listening to your body is essential.

 Making better choices may mean calling it a night at 11 PM instead of 1 AM, drinking more water to stay hydrated, being smart about who you socialize with, or using your intuition to avoid unfit or unsafe situations.
 What's important is to make these decisions ahead of time so that you don't get swept up in the fun and overlook your health.

 6. Stay Hydrated

 Staying hydrated is just as important as diet and nutrition.
-Water both cleanses the body and transports vitamins and nutrients to give you energy.
-It's also important for your mental and physical health, particularly your muscles, skin, and joints.
+Water cleanses the body and transports vitamins and nutrients to give you energy.
+It's also crucial for your mental and physical health, particularly your muscles, skin, and joints.

 7. Listen To Your Body